-You may follow these steps when upgrading Apache Tomcat:
+As an example, you may follow these steps when upgrading Apache Tomcat on Linux:

 - Stop Apache Tomcat (catalina process)

-- From /conf directory, copy tomcat-users.xml and server.xml (as mentioned above, it is not possible to copy the server.xml config file as is, only stanzas that were added need to be inserted into the new configuration since the rest of the content changes from version to version)
+- From /conf directory, copy tomcat-users.xml but you must edit server.xml as it is not possible to copy as is.
+Copy the stanzas that were added and insert into the new configuration since the rest of the content changes from version to version.

 - From /webapps directory, copy all .war files

-- Start Apache Tomcat (catalina.sh for Unix, or catalina.bat for Windows) and test your web applications (navigator, apodwsm)
+- Start Apache Tomcat catalina.sh and test your web applications (navigator, apodwsm)